ahmadsameh8/langchain-chat-with-data/readme.md

 # chat with data using langchain

-the projet uses falcon3-1b with chromadb through langchain to chat with custom data
+The projet uses falcon3-1b from huggingface with chromadb through langchain to chat with custom data